-The Ronald Reagan Presidential Foundation and Library
+Ronald Reagan Presidential Library and Museum

-Air Force One
+2.)
+Step Inside The Real Air Force One

+Located in Simi Valley, the Library is set on beautiful grounds.
 There is a calming effect that happens when you are surrounded by beauty.
 From the café patio you can see for miles from mountain top to mountain top and all of Simi Valley below.